Schedule 2026

 fully reserved

-Join us for a hike at the Chihuahuan Desert Research Institute, led by gardener and landscape designer, Jim Martinez.
+Join us for a hike at the Chihuahuan Desert Research Institute.
 This is a fantastic opportunity to learn more about the plants of the Chihuahuan Desert and to get to know one of our region’s best and most beautiful institutions, CDRI.
 Register here.

 9:00 AM - 11:o0 aM